ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/get-started-with-nixos.md

 To deploy the modified configuration, run `sudo nixos-rebuild switch`.
 This command will apply the changes, generate a new system environment, and set it as the default.
 You can now log in to the system using SSH with the configured SSH keys.

+> You can always try to add `--show-trace -L` to the `nixos-rebuild` command to get the detailed error message if you encounter any errors during the deployment.

 Remember that any reproducible changes to the system can be made by modifying the `/etc/nixos/configuration.nix` file and deploying the changes with `sudo nixos-rebuild switch`.

 To find configuration options and documentation: